bravojuandb/classicbook-etl-pipeline/README.md

 This pipeline follows a modular DAG-style architecture consisting of seven sequential tasks (T1–T7), reflecting the canonical **Extract → Transform → Load** pattern, with a final query/reporting stage.

-Although currently executed via CLI or manually, the design anticipates automation and orchestration (e.g., using Airflow) by separating concerns and defining task dependencies clearly.

 ```
                EXTRACT